mcd500/teep-device/docs/overview_of_teep-device.md

 @image html docs/images/teep-and-taref-on-keystone.png
 @image latex docs/images/teep-and-taref-on-keystone.png width=\textwidth

-The TEEP-Device is on the TA-Ref withTEE provided by the Keystone project on RISC-V RV64GC CPU.
-Each TA in the Trusted Aria is protected with Physical memory protection (PMP) which is enabled by RISC-V hardware.
+The TEEP-Device is on the TA-Ref with TEE provided by the Keystone project on RISC-V RV64GC CPU.
+Each TA in the Trusted Area is protected with Physical memory protection (PMP) which is enabled by RISC-V hardware.

 - Keystone project
   * https://keystone-enclave.org/